g4bri-3l3/MooseAlto/README.md

   Service object called "smtp", a pre-App-ID naming convention still seen on real rulebases), including a name with a port or other suffix appended (e.g. "smtp-25").
+  - `exposed_amplification_prone_service`: allow rule reachable from the internet on a UDP service known to be abused for reflection and amplification DDoS (see list below), matched by App-ID or by UDP port through a port parser limited to UDP, since the same port number over TCP does not carry this risk (no spoofable, connectionless response).
+A different risk framing from the two checks above: those are about this network being compromised through a risky inbound service; this one is about this network's own server being abused to bounce large UDP responses at a spoofed third party victim.
+High severity.
 - `outbound_risky_application` / `outbound_risky_port`: same high-risk
   port/App-ID list, but for a purely outbound rule (source internal, destination internet).
 An internal host allowed to